jgauchia/IceNav-v3/README.md

 ## Special thanks to....
 * [@hpsaturn](https://github.com/hpsaturn) Thanks to him and his knowledge, this project is no longer sitting in a drawer :smirk:.
+* [@Elecrow-RD](https://github.com/Elecrow-RD)  For your interest in my project and for providing me with hardware to test it.
 * [@pcbway](https://github.com/pcbway) for bringing a first prototype of the IceNav PCB to reality :muscle:
 * [@lovyan03](https://github.com/lovyan03/LovyanGFX) for his library; I still have a lot to learn from it.
 * [@lvgl](https://github.com/lvgl/lvgl) for creating an amazing UI